ireproces/Blacksheep/README.md

 ## Usage

-1. Navigate to the directory /lab and execute this command from within
+1. Navigate to the directory /lab and execute this commands from within
     ```Bash
+    kathara lstart
-    kathara lstart server
+    kathara lconfig --name server --add A
     ```
+    wait for all hosts to start correctly before executing the second command

-2. When the host is up, execute this command from its terminal
+2. Execute this commands from the server host terminal
     ```Bash
-    echo "nameserver 8.8.8.8" > /etc/resolv.conf
+    bash configure_iface.sh
     ```
-    to verify that the operation was successful, execute a ping to google.com

 3. Access the address `http://localhost:8888` from your default browser and login as red user - username and password are specified in the file `/lab/server/caldera/conf/local.yml`

-4. After verifying that the Caldera homepage is accessible, run this command to start the remaining hosts
-    ```Bash
-    kathara lstart pc1 pc5 pc7 r1 fw r2 r3 pc2 pc4 pc3 pc6 web1
-    ```

 5. From the Caldera homepage select the Pathfinder plugin and fill the Scan view fields as follows:
     - Select a scanner: nmap